Gigi Hadid Saves the Day After Prankster Crashes Chanel's Fashion Show

 There was a catwalk crasher at Chanel's Paris Fashion Week show on Tuesday.

 During the finale, a prankster jumped up onto the runway at the Grand Palais and started walking with the other models.
-The intruder, who some outlets have identified as YouTuber and comedian Marie Benoliel, attempted to blend in by wearing a black and white tweed suit and a bowler hat.
+The intruder, who's been identified as YouTuber and comedian Marie Benoliel (a.k.a.
+Marie S'Infiltre), attempted to blend in by wearing a black and white tweed suit and a bowler hat.
 However, she didn't fool anyone—especially Gigi Hadid.

 While security rushed to seize the crasher, Hadid took matters into her own hands.
 The 24-year-old model blocked the prankster from running off and proceeded to escort her off of the stage.